 I love this book.
 I really do.
 I mean, I still cringe if I read a page, and wish I could edit it again, because that’s just the way I am, but I love the protagonist, Angie.
 She’s the first character I’ve ever let say the things I think and never say aloud.
 She’s a headstrong party girl who wakes up in a hotel room with $3,000 in an envelope on the pillow next to her, and no idea what happened the night before, and well, from there, it was just an easy book to write.
 I put a much bigger love story in this book, too, which was a lot of fun.
 I set myself a challenge to finish on an emotionally satisfying uplifting note that didn’t end with the heroine and hero kissing (my previous three books basically all did) and (spoiler alert) actually ended with them saying goodbye, but you still feel good about it.
 I think it worked… maybe.
 It was my first time working with the lovely Vicki Lame, my now-editor, who is just calm and smart and cool, which in turn, makes me calmer and smarter and cooler.

-The next book is called THE WILD ONE , it’s out later this year.
-THE WILD ONE was challenging to write – it’s Coco, who is a more insecure character, and so automatically that’s difficult.
+THE WILD ONE was challenging to write – it’s the third in the series, and the protagonist is Coco, who is a more insecure character, and so automatically that’s difficult.
 Figuring out how to write her authentic voice without making her sound whiney and a downer was hard.
 Doing it while still making the reader laugh and – so important – like her, and have fun, was very hard.
 And figuring out her plot took a while.
 A character is easiest to write if they WANT something.
 (Basically, invent a person, make them want something, and then throw a million obstacles in their way.
 That’s how to write a novel.)
 But Coco is such a shy little homebody, so passive, and I wanted to make her the driver of her own bus, you know, she had to be the one who actively changed her life, not someone else changing it for her.
 (It couldn’t just be a vampire turning up at her high school to make stuff happen to her, for example.)

-What I love most about storytelling is plot, dialogue and character.
-I write in first person present tense, and it’s considered the cheap and nasty narrative, by some authors – but for me, it’s the most intimate / fast / immediate / direct / satisfying narrative.
-And yet it became kind of an anchor weighing me down by the last few books, because of the constant presence of the person telling the story.
-(Coco or Angie or whoever – ie, when you write FPPT you’re not just describing a room or an event, you’re describing a room or an event in character.
-Trying to do that while be snappy and smart and funny and real and move the story right along…. exhausting.)
+I’ve realized over the five novels that what I love most about storytelling is plot, dialogue and character.
+I write in first person present tense, and it’s considered the cheap and nasty narrative, by some authors – but for me, it’s the most intimate / fast / immediate / direct / satisfying narrative and the most authentic voice.
+And yet that voice became kind of an anchor weighing me down by the last few books, because it means you have the constant presence of the person telling the story.
+(Pia or Angie or whoever – ie, when you write FPPT you’re not just describing a room or an event, you’re describing a room or an event in character.
+Trying to do that while be snappy and smart and funny and real and move the story right along and show their emotional arcs and character growth… exhausting.)
 I kept wishing I could tell the story as a movie, instead; take the narrator out of the story – so much faster and more immediate and satisfying.
-But that’s screenwriting.
-And that’s a whole other blog post.
+And that’s screenwriting.
+The first script I wrote was when I was a sophomore in college, it was heavily (like, so heavily) inspired by Dazed & Confused.
+Then I thought ‘who do I think I am?’ and put it away and went and got a real job in advertising.
+It took me 15 years to come back to screenwriting, and I’m so glad I did.
+But that’s a whole other blog post.